Why are some cultures missing?

 We follow this schema to avoid the appearance of favouritism for one culture over another whilst the content is still being developed.
 However, some cultural profiles may be published sooner than others as cross-cultural organisations and community members facilitate fast-tracked development of the relevant cultural information.
 If you or your organisation would like to similarly help develop information for a particular cultural profile, please contact us here.

 The Cultural Atlas is a work in progress.
 The information is constantly being reviewed, updated and expanded, with new cultural profiles being developed and added.
 We invite our readers to be part of this process.

 While all published content has been extensively reviewed, we acknowledge that culture is deeply subjective and also constantly evolving.
 Therefore, content is subject to change upon feedback and verification.
 We encourage you to contribute your thoughts regarding the site’s content by visiting the Feedback page.

-How do you write a cultural profile?
+How do you write a profile?

 How can I get involved?

 If you identify with a particular culture and would like to be involved in the development of it's profile for the Cultural Atlas, please let us know.
 The knowledge shared by community members helps refine and improve the resource to a great extent.

 Please contact us.
 We always welcome collaboration and contribution.